This post is written for men -- young men, married men, and at the end, I make a plea to men who are church leaders.

 Let’s be honest: there are many truths about human sexuality, male and female, that are quite embarrassing in a feminized, egalitarian age.
 For all our crassness about sex, our culture really does not get it.
 And while it is good that churches are talking about sexual issues, perhaps more than ever before, it is not helpful if pastors are failing to present the unvarnished truth about how God made us.
 Too many of these things are still unspeakable.
 We are still too conditioned by the blue pill.
 Perhaps we need to gulp down the red pill.

 First, consider again why the red pill has attracted such a following, particularly among young men.
 The red pill is a kind of surrogate father for a fatherless generation.
+This is something a number of manosphere writers have pointed out, including Renn and Foster.
 Many young men today use the internet (youtube, podcasts, etc.) as a substitute for the fathers they never had.
 You need to know how to tune the carburetor in your ’79 Chevy?
 There’s a youtube video for that.
 You want to know how to negotiate a raise from your employer?
 There’s a podcast for that.
 You want to tie a bowtie?
 Go online and figure it out.
 You want to know how to make a relationship with a woman work?
 There’s a manosphere for that.
 Obviously, a lot of the advice there is trash.
 But some of it is in tune with realities that aren’t being discussed elsewhere.
 Some of it resonates with disaffected men as being true to reality.
 Some of it even corrects what overly pious teachers have propounded from the pulpit.
 So young men are running with it.
+The "internet Dad" is a thing now, and we need to reckon with what it says about where we are as a culture.

 If you are around young men today, inside and outside the church, having familiarity with Rollo, Peterson, and similar figures, is worth it just so you know what many of these younger guys are likely reading/watching.
 For the record, I certainly don’t think someone needs to read any of these authors to have a good marriage, to grow as a man, to have a good relationship with a woman, etc. But those of us men who are older and happily married would do well to understand exactly what today’s younger men are up against.
 The rising generation of men will have a hard time duplicating our marriages because the culture has largely eaten through the scripts that made that kind of marriage easier to come by for folks who are, say, over 30 years old.
 Rollo, Peterson, etc. are helpful not just because their counsel could improve our marriages, but because they can help us understand the wider social currents that are leading fewer people to even aspire to marriage, leading people to have fewer children, etc. They can help us grapple with the kinds of changes in the workplace environment that many men find emasculating.
 They can help us understand the various ways the infusion of women into public life has radically altered the social matrix for men, creating things like “cancel culture,” over zealous HR departments, and so on.
 The entrance of women into the public sphere has completely reshaped public life — and it is crucial for us understand how, whether we think it’s a good thing or not.
 Of course there are a lot of other factors that go into these social trends — including internet pornography, the expense of higher education, the proliferation of technology into all areas of life, a globalizing economy that brings swift changes to the job market, etc. — but they are still trends that we need to understand as best we can if we want to shepherd younger folks, and these are writers who can help us do that.